paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `kubectl run -i --tty service-for-testing --image=busybox /bin/sh`{{execute}}

 It might take a few seconds, but you should see the command prompt, `/ #`.
 This prompt indicates that you are indeed in the Kubernetes clsuter.
-(You might see a message, `hit the enter key to continue`.
-If so, strike the `enter` key.)
+(You might see a message, `If you don't see a command prompt, try pressing enter.`
+If do, strike the `enter` key.)

 Now you are in the cluster.
 Let's see if we can access the nginx service using the testing service.